Saurabhvsharma/ypg2yui3/digital-clock.md

 ### [Solution Digital Clock](solution-digital-clock.html)

-Here's one approach to the digital clock problem.
-Ideally you've built yours first before reading this but this is provided both as a review of what you discovered and as
+Here is one approach to the digital clock problem.
+Ideally you have built yours first before reading this but this is provided both as a review of what you discovered and as a comparison.

 [digital-clock.html](digital-clock.html)
 ```JavaScript